Diabetes diet - gestational

 - Moderate amounts of lean proteins and healthy fats

-- Moderate amounts of whole grains, such as bread, cereal, pasta, and rice and starchy vegetables such as corn and peas
+- Moderate amounts of whole grains, such as bread, cereal, pasta, and rice, plus starchy vegetables, such as corn and peas

 - Fewer foods that have a lot of sugar, such as soft drinks, fruit juices, and pastries